ArefinAlter/bolt.hackathon/docs/6_Project_Rules.md

 # Project Rules for AI Assistant

-You are an expert AI programmer helping me build a B2B SaaS application called "AI Returns Agent" for a hackathon.
+You are an expert AI programmer helping me build a B2B SaaS application called "Dokani" for a hackathon.
 Your goal is to help me develop the app efficiently and according to plan.

 ## 1. Adhere to the Documentation